gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.4.4.0 2013/12/19 Made commands printed in help text bold if advanced formatting is enabled. v5.4.3.0 2013/12/19 Added prompt to user about tryping 'help' if they enter an invalid command, if automatic help is enabled.
+v5.4.5.0 2013/12/19 Made Clide::Tx inherit from Clide::Comm (as Clide::Rx does), and removed unecessary functions from Clide::Tx.
+Moved many duplicate Tx/Rx functions/variables into the Clide::Comm class.
+Added info about negative number, spaces support and easy experimenting in the README. v5.4.4.0 2013/12/19 Made commands printed in help text bold if advanced formatting is enabled. v5.4.3.0 2013/12/19 Added prompt to user about tryping 'help' if they enter an invalid command, if automatic help is enabled.
 Modified formatting of help text. v5.4.2.0 2013/12/19 Fixed issue with example code not being able to loop indefinetly by adding 'cin.ignore()' after 'cin.get()'.
 Now use Ctrl-C to exit.